Mehboudi/PendulumClocks/README.md

 3. Ensure you have MATLAB installed on your system.

 ## Running the Simulations
 You always have to simulate some data first (should be done for each folder/subfolder separately.
 You cannot count on the data of one folder for another folder; they focus on different aspect of the project).
-This is done by opening the code called run_factorisation_and_resample.m in the respective folder, and then running the first section of the code.
+This is done by opening the code called run_factorisation_and_resample.m in the respective folder.
+You can either run the full code in one go or run it section by section.
+I explain the section by section style: start by running the first section of the code, which (monte-carlo) simulates the trajectories of the clock and saves them in the same directory.
 This can take a while depending on the parameters, namely the number of iterations (trajectories), number of atoms, total trajectory time etc. For the graphs in the paper, this is of the order of a day-week.
 But for tests you can run it for shorter times (see below).
+Then you can move to the next section of the code and press run section, and move forward section by section.
+These sections, depending on the folder, will load the data and analyze it.
+They will produce the results as graphs.
+If you want to run the code again tomorrow, you don't have to run the first section again, as your data is already saved.
+Just move on to the analysis sections.
 ### Single_atom_zero_T/phase_space_limit_cycle

 1. Navigate to the `src` directory: